dzlab/dzlab.github.io/_posts/2025-05-24-advanced-rag.md

 ![Adapted Embeddings]({{ "/assets/2025/05/20250524-Adapted-Embeddings.png" | absolute_url }}){: .center-image }

 ## Conclusion
+The field of retrieval is rapidly evolving.
+Beyond simple embeddings-based retrieval techniques, ongoing research explores fine-tuning the base embedding models, fine-tuning the LLM itself to better handle retrieved context, using more complex neural networks for adapters and re-rankers, and developing intelligent methods for optimal document chunking.

-This exploration demonstrates that moving beyond basic vector search can significantly improve the quality and relevance of documents retrieved for RAG.
+In this article we demonstrated that moving beyond basic vector search can significantly improve the quality and relevance of documents retrieved for RAG.
 Techniques like:

 - Query Expansion (HyDE-like and multi-query): Help bridge the semantic gap and retrieve a broader set of potentially relevant documents.
 - Cross-Encoder Re-ranking: Provides a more accurate relevance scoring for a candidate set.
 - Embedding Adaptors: Offer a powerful way to fine-tune retrieval for specific domains.

-By combining these strategies, we can build more robust, accurate, and helpful AI applications.
-The notebook provides a fantastic hands-on guide to experimenting with these advanced retrieval methods.
-Happy coding!
+By combining these strategies, we can build more robust, accurate, and helpful AI applications, unlocking the full potential of combining large language models with vast amounts of external information.

+## That's all folks

 I hope you enjoyed this article, feel free to leave a comment or reach out on twitter [@bachiirc](https://twitter.com/bachiirc).